top of page

 1. Adjust your withholding with W-4.
 Depending on changes to your family situation, income-level, mortgage and other changes, please make sure that the tax withholding is in line with the estimated taxes for the year.
 Typically, change of job or having multiple sources of income, stock compensation such as RSUs will require you to update the IRS Form W-4 in the employer's payroll site.

-5. Q4 Estimated Taxes: Jan 18, 2022 (Tuesday) is the deadline for filing the final quarterly estimated taxes for 2021.
-This is not only for self-employed but also for people who sold stocks for gains towards the end of the year, received extraordinary income due to RSUs vesting and other grants.
+5. Q1 Estimated Taxes: April 15, 2024 (Monday) is the deadline for paying the first quarterly estimated taxes for 2024.
+Estimated taxes are not only for self-employed but also for people who sold stocks for gains between January to March, or received extraordinary income due to RSUs vesting and other grants.
 Typically, the income withholding from RSUs is set to default of 22% by the employer.
-However, you/your spouse may have a joint income that is in 32% or higher bracket for 2021.
+However, you/your spouse may have a joint income that is in the higher bracket for 2024 which will require you to file estimated taxes.
+Your tax accountant should be able to calculate the payment amount due each quarter.

 Disclaimer: This write-up is for educational purposes only and it is not a personal advice.
-Note that the tax laws in the "Build Better Back Act" are subject to change if and when it is enacted into law.

 bottom of page